denniskaselow/asset_pack/README.md

 ## Introduction ##

 An asset management library for Dart games.
 Assets are organized into a tree of asset packs.
-Assets can be any resource from simple text string to a complex skinned character.
+Assets can be any resource from a simple text string to a complex skinned character.

 Typically an asset pack file is loaded from the network, parsed, and all child assets are loaded from the network and imported.
 An asset pack file is a JSON